gidavies/AzureDevOpsLab/AzureDevOpsLab1.md

 This lab will create a working release pipeline using Azure DevOps that will form the basis of the later labs.

+Before starting make sure you have an Azure subscription.
+[If using an Azure Pass then make sure you follow these instructions carefully](https://aka.ms/azurepasssetup).

 # Step 1: Create an Azure DevOps Project

 This step will use the Azure Portal DevOps Projects to create the complete initial pipeline.